Yordan Alvarez Preview, Player Props: Astros vs. Yankees

 Yordan Alvarez At The Plate

-- He has homered in 24.1% of his games this year, and 6.1% of his trips to the dish.
+- In 23.9% of his games this season, he has gone deep, and 6% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.